kamax-grid/gridepo/docs/getting-started.md

 If you would like to register more than one account, you will need to specifically enable registration in the configuration.

 ## Next steps
-Come say Hi and join #test:gridify.org, our current landing test channel.
+Join #test:gridify.org, our current landing test channel, and say hi!